jia-von/part-time-studies/Communication/marketing/naco_workshop1.md

 # Workshop 1
 Note:
 - Angelo Del Duca is the shadow *leader* for NACO.
-TODO: Potentially ivnestigate his background.
+  - TODO: Potentially ivnestigate his background.
+  - *not a tax expert*
 - Frank Auddino is not good at Term Sheets
+  - *not a tax expert*

 Links:
 - [Investor Readiness](https://investorreadiness.ca/)